Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 The Shimanami Kaido

 Tourists enjoy a journey across the inland sea in Shimanami Kaido.
-You can cycle, walk, or drive along the Shimanami Kaido, a 60-kilometer-long expressway that spans the Seto Inland Sea.
+The 60-kilometer-long expressway spans the Seto Inland Sea and can be cycled, walked, or driven.

 The Shimanami Kaido expressway connects Shikoku to the mainland via a series of stunning bridges and islands.
-You will certainly admire the breathtaking views of the sea and surrounding islands as you traverse this engineering marvel.
-Also, you can explore the charming island communities that dot the route of the Shimanami Kaido expressway.
+You will certainly admire the breathtaking views of the sea and surrounding islands as you travel across this engineering marvel.
+You can also explore the charming island communities that dot the route of the Shimanami Kaido expressway.

 Shikoku’s Culinary Delights